anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In summary, the following information MUST be available at the Registrar-Agent before interaction with a pledge:

-* Registrar-Agent LDevID certificate and corresponding private key: own operational key pair to authenticate and sign agent-signed data
+* Registrar-Agent EE certificate and corresponding private key: own operational key pair to authenticate and sign agent-signed data
-* Domain registrar LDevID certificate: certificate of the domain registrar to be provided to the pledge
+* Registrar EE certificate: certificate of the domain registrar to be provided to the pledge
 * Serial number(s): product-serial-number(s) of pledge(s) to be bootstrapped; used for discovery

 Further, the Registrar-Agent SHOULD have synchronized time.